 If you just want to experience that laid-back surfer lifestyle, you can still find it in Huntington Beach, and it may be slightly more affordable than the more southern beaches.

-If you want to find an in with the local surfers, you might try having a drink with the younger set at Huntington Beach Beer Company, known affectionately as Brewco, or join the crew sharing tales and ales at Longboards in the oldest building in Huntington Beach.
+If you want to find an in with the local surfers, you might try having a drink with the younger set at Huntington Beach Beer Company or join the crew sharing tales and ales at Longboard in the oldest building in Huntington Beach.

 Getting away from its roots, the city has added a number of upscale gastropubs and fine dining establishments to offset the surfer and biker bars.
 They've also added the trendy Pacific City shopping center right on Pacific Coast Highway just south of Main Street.